Your Essential Guide to Moving Supplies

 Once you’ve made a list of the small tools your moving process will require, it’s time to sort out which of the larger ones you will need.
 This handy list of moving and transportation tools will act as a helpful assist on moving day:

 - Moving dolly.
 The moving process shouldn’t include injuring your back.
 Using a sturdy moving dolly will protect your muscles from injury and will make the moving process go by more quickly.
-A heavy-duty moving dolly is included in every Brute Box rental package.
+A heavy-duty moving dolly is included in every Boxbee rental package.

 - Hand truck.
 Yes, it’s as fun as it sounds and will make your move a piece of cake.
-Made of rugged, lightweight aluminum, the Brute Box hand truck rental is great for moving boxes and other items up and down stairs and throughout your home or office.
+Made of rugged, lightweight aluminum, the Boxbee hand truck rental is great for moving boxes and other items up and down stairs and throughout your home or office.

 - Lifting straps.
 Team up with a moving buddy and use lifting straps to move large items quickly and safely.
 With both buying and renting options, this will give you the little lift you need to get large jobs done.

 Included in your essential guide to moving supplies are packaging supplies.
 After all, even the first-time mover knows better than to simply throw all of their items into a moving box.
 The first thing you’ll want to learn is how to pack a moving box like a pro.
 Once you’ve mastered that, choose what you’ll need for your move from this list of packaging supplies: